 At UC San Diego Health, people with suspected sarcomas are evaluated by a

-multidisciplinary team with expertise in sarcoma, as recommended by National Comprehensive Cancer Network (NCCN) and European Society of Medical Oncology (ESMO) guidelines.
+team with expertise in sarcoma, as recommended by National Comprehensive Cancer Network (NCCN) and European Society of Medical Oncology (ESMO) guidelines.
 Studies have shown that patients with these relatively rare cancers have better outcomes at "high volume" cancer centers, defined as those that perform at least 12 sarcoma surgeries per year.
 UC San Diego Health is a high-volume center and the regional leader in sarcoma treatment.

 Review the tabs at top of this page for information on soft tissue sarcoma types, diagnosis, and treatment.